 Maintenance And Grooming

 One reason that Labradors remain a national favorite is their trainability.
 Since they fixate on food, they respond rather well to positive enforcement in the form of food and treats.
 Count those extra calories to make sure that they aren’t overeating, though!

 Training sessions should be short but frequent so that they don’t lose their attention span but do retain the lessons you are teaching them.
 With Silver Labs, training might even be a fun daily activity for both of you!

-Full grown Silver Labradors thrive with at least 60 minutes a day of fast-paced walking, jogging running, playing, and even swimming.
-If you have an active family who loves to hike, explore, and play lots of fetch, a Silver Lab will fit right in!
+Full-grown Silver Labradors thrive with at least 60 minutes a day of fast-paced walking, jogging running, playing, and even swimming.
+If you have an active family who loves to hike, explore, and play fetch, a Silver Lab will fit right in!